minlau/mdb-tool/readme.md

 ### TODO
 - Better naming for group(id, type).
 It is confusing
-- Setting in web UI to split data by group id into separate tables
 - Support for non sql databases?

-### Known issues
-- Duplicate query result column names are renamed

 ## Getting Started